Signatures of dephasing by mirror-symmetry breaking in weak-antilocalization magnetoresistance across the topological transition in Pb$_{1-x}$Sn$_{x}$Se: Magnetoresistance in weak magnetic fields: experiment vs. theory

-In Methods, we discuss precautions undertaken in order to eliminate Joule heating of carriers.
+While there is no much difference in WAL MR for samples with Sn content $x$ corresponding to different topological phases, our data reveal a striking dissimilarity in the temperature dependence of magnetoconductance in samples covered and uncovered by Se layers, as shown in Fig.~\ref{fig:MR}(d) and S8 \cite{SM}.
+It is expected that covering of the films by a Se cap may alter the Fermi level position and, thus, change a relative occupancy of electron valleys and subbands in the surface region.
+However, previous gating experiments on WAL in 2D systems have not indicated any effects of the Fermi level shift on the {\em temperature} dependence of the coherence length.
+In Sec.~\ref{sec:samples} we have discussed precautions undertaken in order to eliminate Joule heating of carriers.
 Furthermore, unintentional magnetic doping cannot be responsible for the difference between capped and uncapped samples because both types of epilayers have been grown in the same MBE chamber.
 Relatively large Hall bar dimensions (10-100~$\mu$m) exclude finite size effects.
-Furthermore, as shown in Supplementary Information, fitting of to the full HLN expression, i.e., containing $l_{\text{so}}$ and the mean free path $l$ explicitly, confirms that $l_{\text{so}} \approx l \ll l_{\phi}$ (Fig.~\ref{fig:MR}e), which rules out a cross-over from WAL to WL.
-Therefore, we assume that the dependence of the WAL magnitude on temperature and the perpendicular magnetic field shown in Fig.~\ref{fig:MR}d) is solely determined by processes deviating the Berry phase from $\pi$, and controlling the magnitude of $l_{\phi}$.
-In the samples without Se layers, $l_{\phi}(T)$ follows the power law $T^{-p/2}$, with $p$ ranging from 1.4 to 2.6, which corresponds to electron-phonon dephasing mechanism, without any tendency to saturation down to 1.5~K (Fig.~\ref{fig:MR}e).
+Furthermore, as shown in Ref.\,\onlinecite{SM}, Sec.\,S7, fitting of to the full HLN expression, i.e., containing $l_{\text{so}}$ and the mean free path $l$ explicitly, confirms that $l_{\text{so}} \approx l \ll l_{\phi}$ [Fig.~\ref{fig:MR}(e)], which rules out a cross-over from WAL to WL.
+Therefore, we assume that the dependence of the WAL magnitude on temperature and the perpendicular magnetic field shown in Fig.~\ref{fig:MR}(d) is solely determined by processes deviating the Berry phase from $\pi$, and controlling the magnitude of $l_{\phi}$.
+In the samples without Se layers, $l_{\phi}(T)$ follows the power law $T^{-p/2}$, with $p$ ranging from 1.4 to 2.6, which corresponds to electron-phonon dephasing mechanism, without any tendency to saturation down to 1.5~K [Fig.~\ref{fig:MR}(e)].
 By contrast, in the Se covered epilayers $l_{\phi}(T)$ tends to saturate at temperatures below $\approx 5$~K. We have fitted $l_{\phi}(T)$ in Se covered epilayers with $(A_0+A_1T^{p})^{-1/2}$, which results in the similar values for $p$, ranging from 1.8 to 2.8 with $l_{\phi}(1.5~K)\approx1-2$~$\mu$m and $150-400$~nm in uncovered and Se covered samples, respectively.